Accessibility Guide: Alternate Format

 Braille documents can be typed using an embosser or printed from an electronic document using a specialized printer.
 There are commercial companies that provide this service for a fee.
 Advance notice is usually required, especially on large orders.

 Large Print is the reproduction of a document in print larger than would be used by those in the general population with normal vision.
 Generally, 18 point font in Arial Black should be acceptable if preparing documents ahead of time.
 If large print is requested, discuss what the individual’s preferences are, as this depends on the severity and type of their vision loss.
 Enlarging using a photocopier is usually not an acceptable alternative if electronic versions are available as it can cause blurring or graininess to occur.

 Audio is another common alternative to written documents.
 This could be a recording of a person or computer program reading the materials and explaining any graphics.
 There are commercial companies that provide this service.

 Transcripts are a written version of audio file, presentation, radio broadcast, or a web cast.
 These should be verbatim of the audio, as well as descriptions of any important sound effects and the transcript should be in plain text.

 Plain Text is a version that is void of any formatting, including bold, italics and images.
 It can be an important alternative to documents that have pictures or graphs or an inaccessible document format.
-It's imperative that text descriptions of images are included in the text.
+It's imperative that text descriptions of images are included in the text of the document.
+If the original document has good "alt text" it can replace the images in the text only version.
 For more information, see Accessibility Guide Word Documents page

 Related Accessibility Guide pages